lamhq/tech-notes/pages/devops/aws/2-compute/1-ec2/5-spot-instances.md

 With the request type as one-time, as soon as the spot price goes above our maximum price,  instances will all be stopped or terminated depending on what you configure.
 The spot request has been completed.

 ## Terminate spot instances

 If you've got a spot request that's open and persistent, you can't just go in and terminate your instances cause it'll then just keep re-provisioning those instances.
 You have to first cancel the spot request then terminate those instances yourself.

-You can block SPot instances from terminating by using a Spot block.
+You can block Spot instances from terminating by using a **Spot block**.

 ## Spot Fleets